ibm-cloud-docs/containers/ts-slow-dns-lookup.md

 {: #ts-slow-dns-lookup}
 {: support}

 Certain containers that are based on Alpine Linux, such as NGINX, have issues with DNS query handling that can cause them to not process valid DNS responses.
-A small percentage of DNS lookups from these pods can take over 5 seconds instead of the typical <80ms.
-If the timeout that is set for your application is less than 5 seconds, the DNS lookups can time out.
+A small percentage of DNS lookups from these pods can take over 5 seconds instead of the typical less than 80 ms. If the timeout that is set for your application is less than 5 seconds, the DNS lookups can time out.
 {: tsSymptoms}

 To test whether your pod has this problem, log in to it and verify that curl is installed.
 You can install curl with the `apk add curl` command.
 Then, inside the pod run the following command.